 Defining the term “luxury home” has always proved somewhat of a challenge.
 While we tend to assume that larger square footage is a basic ingredient, luxury is about far more than just size.
-As you review the following designs from our team, you’ll see several common elements that characterize a luxurious design, from an amazing level of craftsmanship and attention to detail, to features such as verandas and loggia-flanked courtyards with fireplaces, fountains, and stunning vistas blurring the lines between indoors and out.
+As you review the following high-end designs from our team, you’ll see several common elements that characterize a luxurious design, from an amazing level of craftsmanship and attention to detail, to features such as verandas and loggia-flanked courtyards with fireplaces, fountains, and stunning vistas blurring the lines between indoors and out.

-House Review’s annual look at luxury homes always offers surprises, and this year is no exception.
+House Review’s annual look at upscale homes always offers surprises, and this year is no exception.
 Notice the specialty areas such as massage therapy rooms, climatized storage, and music rooms or art studios.
 As unique as these features may be, the home designs themselves maintain a high level of functionality and scale.
 Each plan addresses the client’s preferences while taking full advantage of the building site.

 Artesian Estates Plan 3